-In any wedding, no matter how carefully and meticulously planned, something big or small may still go wrong.
-Things may turn out a little differently from how it was meant to unfold or, indeed, be something totally unexpected.
-There is no way you can possibly plan for every contingency, but you can take steps to try to ensure proceedings run as smoothly and as calmly as possible.
+In any wedding, no matter how carefully and meticulously planned, things may turn out a little differently from how it was meant to unfold or, indeed, be something totally unexpected.
+There is no way you can possibly plan for every contingency, but you can take steps to ensure proceedings run as smoothly and as calmly as possible.

 Allow time for Wedding Prep